The jet-feedback mechanism in common envelope evolution of planetary nebula progenitors: Mimicking the Negative Jet Feedback

 \subsubsection{The AGB Simulations}

-We built an AGB stellar model from a zero age main sequence (ZAMS) star of $M_{\rm ZAMS}=1.5M_\odot$ and a metallicity of $Z=0.02$.
+We built an AGB stellar model from a zero-age main-sequence (ZAMS) star of $M_{\rm ZAMS}=1.5M_\odot$ and a metallicity of $Z=0.02$.
 We assume that the CEE begins during a helium-shell flash (thermal pulse) on the AGB, which causes envelope expansion.
 We, therefore, use the AGB stellar model during one of the helium-shell flashes, when the radius is at its maximum, which was $R=308 R_\odot$.
-The star also reached a mass of $M=1.18M_\odot$ due to solar winds.
-At this point, we assume a low-mass main sequence companion with mass of $M_2=0.2M_\odot$ and radius $R_2=0.23R_\odot$ enters the envelope of the AGB star.
+The star also reached a mass of $M=1.18M_\odot$ due to stellar winds.
+At this point, we assume a low-mass main-sequence companion with mass of $M_2=0.2M_\odot$ and radius $R_2=0.23R_\odot$ enters the envelope of the AGB star.

 To simulate the energy the jets deposit into the envelope, we continue to evolve the star while adding energy to the envelope according to equation (\ref{eq:E2jFull}) for a given value of $\zeta$.
 At every timestep $\Delta t$, we add an energy of $\Delta E = \dot E_{\rm 2j} \Delta t$ into a thick envelope shell of mass $M_{\rm TS}$.
 To each numerical shell $\Delta m_{i}$, we add an energy of $\Delta E_{i}=(\Delta M_{i}/M_{TS})\Delta E$.
-At the beginning of the in-spiral, the thick shell $M_{\rm TS}$ is bounded by the photosphere and the inner radius of $200R_\odot$.
-We use this inner radius, rather than an outer one, to prevent numerical difficulties that would arise if we injected the energy into a small envelope mass.
-As well, the jets spread the energy in a larger volume.
+At the beginning of the in-spiral { when the orbital separation is $a>200 R_\odot$, } the thick shell of mass $M_{\rm TS}$ { into which we deposit the jets' energy, } is bounded by the photosphere and the inner radius of $200R_\odot$.
+We use this inner radius, rather than an outer one { near the location of the companion close to the photosphere, } to prevent numerical difficulties that would arise if we injected the energy into a small envelope mass.
+Additionally, the jets spread the energy over a larger volume.
 In any case, we consider our results less accurate when the companion is in the very outer zones of the envelope.
-After the companion reaches $200R_\odot$ the inner bound of the shell is located at the companion star at $a(t)=R-v_{\rm in}t$.
+After the companion reaches $a=200R_\odot$, { which is the inner boundary of the shell into which we deposit energy at early CEE phases, } the inner boundary of the shell is located at the companion star at $a(t)=R-v_{\rm in}t < 200 R_\odot$.